 Unhealthy diet is a major cause of chronic disease in New Zealand.
 Researchers estimate an extra serving of fruit or vegetables per day would reduce deaths from coronary heart disease by 10%, and from strokes, oesophageal and stomach cancer by 6%.

 Being overweight or obese causes ill health.
 The age-standardised obesity rate for the adult population increased from 19% in 1997 to 31% in 2014/15.
 New Zealand had a high obesity rate compared to other OECD countries.

 Some New Zealanders have difficulty obtaining nutritious food for economic reasons.
 In a 2010 study, almost half of low-income households regularly ran out of food through lack of money.

 Cold, damp houses and polluting indoor heating are associated with respiratory problems such as asthma.
 Studies in the 2000s found that insulating houses and installing non-polluting heating resulted in higher average temperatures, less mould and condensation, lower nitrogen-dioxide levels, improved respiratory health, fewer days off school and work, and fewer doctor visits.

-A 2012 report found that air pollution (mainly caused by emissions from home heating, vehicles and industry) was associated with 1,175 premature deaths, 607 extra hospital admissions for respiratory and cardiac illness and 1.49 million restricted-activity days (when people cannot perform activities they may have if pollution was not present) each year.
+A 2012 report found that air pollution (mainly caused by emissions from home heating, vehicles and industry) was associated with 1,175 premature deaths, 607 extra hospital admissions for respiratory and cardiac illness and 1.49 million restricted-activity days (when people cannot do activities they may have undertaken if pollution was not present) each year.